leedsrocketry/steady-rs/README.md

 We are using this to feed live flight data into our custom unified ground station solution.

 There is relevant example code in emulated-test/src/main.rs.

+### Licence
+Steady-rs uses an MIT licence which broadly allows for any use.
+We do however ask that if you find steady-rs interesting or useful that you star the repository and send an email to launch@leedsrocketry.co.uk to let us know!
+This helps us secure future funding.